top of page

 Food can either be unbelievably cheap or incredibly expensive in Tanzania.
 If you stick to local food and staples you can get by for $1-5 per meal and you will find seafood and fresh fruit to be extremely affordable.

-TANZANIA TRAVEL TIPS
+TRAVEL TIPS FOR TANZANIA

 Getting Around Tanzania